Stewori/JyNI/README.md

 source-code is documented at the beginning of each file.

-For compliance with PSF LICENSE AGREEMENT FOR PYTHON 2, section 3, the required overview of changes done to CPython-code is given in [section 7](#7-summary-of-changes-to-python-code) of this file.
+For compliance with PSF LICENSE AGREEMENT FOR PYTHON 2, section 3, the required overview of changes done to CPython code is given in [section 7](#7-summary-of-changes-to-python-code) of this file.

 For convenience, a copy of the current section is provided in the file